mo-messidi/RoboND-Localization-Project/README.md

-# Showcase of Adaptive Monte Carlo Particle Filter for Robot Locatization
+# Showcase of Adaptive Monte Carlo Particle Filter for Robot Localization

 Abstract—This paper showcases a successfully implementation of a robot localization exercise using the Adaptive Monte Carlo Localization (AMCL) algorithm.
 Two robots, a benchmark robot and a custom robot, were made to self-localize and navigate a maze in a simulation environment.
 The robots successfully navigated the maze and reached their desired final location by solely utilizing their onboard sensors data and the AMCL algorithm.